ministryofjustice/wmt-etl/README.md

 To run the example ETL file, first ensure that the local development DB is running and execute the following script to submit it for execution:

 `python start.py`

+### Troubleshooting

+Ensure that your python directory points to `/usr/local/bin`.
+To disocver this, run `which python`.

+If you get the following error message when running the virtualenvwrapper:

+`/usr/local/bin : permission denied`

+Run the following command and that should resolve it:

+`sudo chown -R $(whoami) /usr/local/bin`

+If you make a change to the path variable in your relative .rc file, then open a new terminal tab as these tend to be cached.